NadyJS/NadyJS/README.md

 - 👀 I’m interested in building web app, web devlopment (front(css/html)), desktop app and more things.
 - 🌱 I’m currently learning Python ("javascript and css too")  !
 - 💞️ I’m not looking to collaborate right now, still learning so im not on point !
-- 📫 How to reach me: @Nady on twitter
+- 📫 How to reach me: @drweedze on twitter

 <!---
 NadyJS/NadyJS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.